michael-basil/michael-basil.github.io/health.md

 * Exercise will allow me to eat what I want, when I want, and however much I want
 * Enjoyment comes from consuming more, more, more
 * Health pursuits are expensive and need to be fancy
-* Sugar is aweful but alcohol and burritos are exempted
+* Sugar is awful but alcohol and burritos are exempted
 * Extra weight can be burned off
 * Weight loss plateus are a result of bad genetics
 * Fasting is bad for metabolism and IMPOSSIBLE
 * Addiction behaviors, not me!
 * Discomfort is bad and should be avoided or confronted
+* Tension is bad
+* Right and wrong is socially absolute
 * Results bring hapiness

 While I did learn a lot along the way about nutritional principles and dietary approaches (paleo, carbohydrate restriction, proteien focus) I was always missing key parts of the picture.
 In relative comparison, I now have the following mindsets: